 Spanish 432 Latin American Literature (3 cr)

 the equivalent of SPNS 201 prior to departure with a grade of B or better.

-- All students MUST sign a student contract which defines the Director’s and the UM
+*All students MUST sign a student contract which defines the Director’s and the UM

-- All students MUST participate in regular group activities but ample time will be made
+*All students MUST participate in regular group activities but ample time will be made

-Estimated Costs: $4375.50
+Estimated Costs: $4780* (shared room)

 *Every effort will be made to keep the estimate from increasing.
 However, possible fluctuations in market forces may affect the estimated total either upward or downward.